PlayEveryWare/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/gettingstartedguide/getting_started_guide.md

 The `Create Application` button will bring up a dialogue with three major steps; `Brand Settings`, `Permissions`, and `Linked Clients`.

 `Brand Settings` contains information about your game such as the Application's website.
-To utilize the EOS Plugin for Unity, you do not need to fill this page out at this time.
+You do not need to fill out this page in order to start using the EOS Plugin for Unity; this information can be provided later.

 `Permissions` will set the essential information that each user needs to consent to in order to use your application.
 This can be adjusted later.
 For full use of the EOS Plugin for Unity, consider marking `Online Presence` and `Friends` as Required.

 `Linked Clients` matches an Application to the Client that dictates its policies and further permissions.
-Assign the Client Policy created earlier to this.
+Assign the Client created earlier to this.

 When you exit this dialogue, the created Application will appear in the Applications page.
-Navigating back to the `Product Settings` page, you will see entries in `Sandboxes` and `Deployments` will have been automatically created for you for `Dev`, `Stage`, and `Live`.

 For more information on Applications, see [Epic's documentation on Applications in the Developer Portal Introduction](https://dev.epicgames.com/docs/dev-portal/dev-portal-intro#application).
-For more information on Sandboxes and Deployments, see [Epic's documentation on Sandboxes and Deployments](https://dev.epicgames.com/docs/dev-portal/product-management#sandboxes-and-deployments).

 # Add the EOS Plugin for Unity to Your Game